Astrosociology.com Banner

 http://www.appliedsoc.org/

-(The) Southern Sociological Association
+(The) Southern Sociological Association (SSS)

 http://www.msstate.edu/org/sss/